Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 demand = np.random.poisson(self.poisson_lambda)
 ```

 Note: Poisson distribution is used to model the demand, which is a common choice for modeling random events like customer arrivals.
-However, we are using Q-learning approach , meaning that is is possible that we can train the model with historical demand data or live interacting with environment.
+However, we can either train the model with historical demand data or live interaction with environment in real time.
 In its core, reinforcement learning is about learning from the data, and it does not require prior knowledge of model.

 Now, the "next alpha" which is in-hand inventory can be written as max(0,init_inv-demand) .
 What that means is that if demand is more than initial inventory, then the new alpha would be zero, if not, init_inv-demand.
 The cost comes in two parts.
-The **holding cost**: all the bike in store multiplied by the unit cost of holding cost.
+The **holding cost**: is calculated by multiplying the number of bikes in the store by the per-unit holding cost.
 Then, we have another cost, which is **stockout cost**.
 It is a cost that we need to pay for the cases of missed demand.
 These two parts form the "reward" which we try to maximize using reinforcement learning method.( a better way to put is we want to minimize the cost, so we maximize the reward).

 ```python
 new_alpha = max(0, init_inv - demand)